rrthomas/moh/README.md

 For the full text of the license, see the file [LICENSE](LICENSE).

-This is Vinay Gupta’s novella of the near future.
+This is Vinay Gupta’s novel of the near future.

 # Building